What Does Body Positivity Actually Mean?

 The body positivity movement has gained some serious steam over the past decade.
 According to a recent report by the American Psychological Association, American women's (and men's) dissatisfaction with the skin they're in began to decline in the early 2000s, following an unfortunate peak in the 1990s.

-Read on for a primer on where things stand with body positive and what (still) needs to be ironed out.
+Read on for a primer on where things stand with body positivity and what (still) needs to be ironed out.

 How do you define body positivity?